 - Chair from the Training and Workforce Development Sub Group.

 Minutes of the Dorset Safeguarding Adults Board (DSAB) meetings.

 - Subgroups of the Safeguarding Adults Board

 The Safeguarding Adults Board has three subgroups, each chaired by a member of the Board.
 The first two of these work across Bournemouth and Poole as well.
 These have been established to deliver on the Board's work plan:

-In addition to the three safeguarding subgroups, there is also a Serious Case Review Panel.
+In addition to the three safeguarding subgroups, there is also a Safeguarding Adults Review Panel.